Piece Hall in Halifax with Claire Slattery (inset), winner of the 2017 Angel Awards for her work in leading the renovation of Piece Hall.

-A consultation at the start of this year (2018) asked for comments on the future role of the HLF, which the Fund says will inform its new strategic framework, although it is not saying what the new framework will look like ahead of its publication.
+A consultation at the start of 2018 asked for comments on the future role of the HLF, which the Fund says has informed its new strategic framework, although it is not saying what the new framework will look like ahead of its publication.

 There are stone companies who owe their very existence to the Heritage Lottery Fund.
 Since the Lottery started in 1994 it has given grants totalling £7.9billion to more than 43,000 projects, including 19,500 historic buildings and monuments, a lot of them involving stonework.
 It has been a lifeline to many masonry companies during lean times because the money did not dry up in recessions.